Hawken School: History

 The school's founder and namesake, James A. Hawken, opened his school for boys in Cleveland's Hough neighborhood in 1915.
 First housed at 1572 Ansel Road, the school later moved to 1588 Ansel Road, shortly before relocating to its current Lyndhurst campus in 1922.
 Because James Hawken believed in one-on-one education for the boys at his school, the original building on the Lyndhurst campus, now containing part of the middle school, has many rooms designed to seat between eight and ten boys.
 Later, in 1961, the school added a 325-acre high school campus in Chester Township, housing formerly grades 10 through 12, and now also grade 9.
 The school became coed in 1975.

 In the fall of 2006, Lincoln Hall was added on to the Middle School, adding much-needed classroom space.
 In the fall of 2009, Hawken commenced a tablet computer program for grade 6 which later spread throughout the middle and high schools.
 The Sally & Bob Gries Center for Experiential and Service Learning (also called The Gries Center), located in University Circle, opened on August 29, 2010.
 In the summer of 2011, the preschool underwent a renovation.

 Additionally, due to increased enrollment, the school has renovated the lower school building, adding 5,540 square feet of space into the 2nd and 3rd grade area, as well renovating 8,125 square feet of space.
-Changes included the addition of a new classroom to the Kindergarten and 1st grades; renovations to the performing arts classrooms as well as the addition of a fourth classroom; relocation and remodeling of a science classroom; restoration of the main lobby and exterior remodeling.
+Changes included the addition of a new classroom to the kindergarten and 1st grades; renovations to the performing arts classrooms as well as the addition of a fourth classroom; relocation and remodeling of a science classroom; and restoration of the main lobby and exterior remodeling.
 The new Hurwitz Hall's construction finished in August 2013.
 In late 2013, Hawken announced plans for a $24.5m renovation of the Gates Mills campus, Stirn Hall.
 Designed by architectural firm Westlake, Reed, Leskosky, the project would bring the academic complex to 106,000 square feet.
 This project finished in the fall of 2016, with the grand opening on August 20–21.

 Hawken has long-standing rivalries with the three other founding members of the Cleveland Council of Independent Schools: Laurel School, Hathaway Brown School, and University School.
+Hawken serves as the only co-educational school from the founding members.